automl/SMAC3/docs/10_experimental.rst

 Installation in Windows via WSL
 ------------------------------

-SMAC can be installed in a WSL (Windows Subsystem for Linux) under windows.
+SMAC can be installed in a WSL (Windows Subsystem for Linux) under Windows.

 **1) Install WSL under Windows**